Wednesday, 10 February 2016

 − "Have you seen Luke?" –he asked, quick to catch my murmurs

 − "I have, Richard.
-Sure you've noticed it in my appearance or my difficulties walking.
+Surely you've noticed it in my appearance or my difficulties in walking.
 We were in the street and, as you can guess, begging.
 But I don't know if I will have time even to summarize you the long day of yesterday.
-I didn’t come to the bar in the morning to greet you, because Samuel Weissmann came at that time to my office to make me an offer I do not know if I could refer to anyone.
+I didn’t come to the bar in the morning to greet you, because Samuel Weissmann came at that time to my office to make me an offer I do not know if I could tell anyone.
 But I am sure that I can tell you.
 Keep it secretly anyway."

 − "Nike, sorry to interrupt, but you've talked to me with fear these past two months.
-Do you see now how in the end you would know them?"
+Do you see now how you would finally know them?"

-− "And what was the attitude of Luke?" –he looked at me again knowing well the answer.
+− "And what was Luke's attitude?" –he looked at me again knowing what my answer would be.

 − "He was giving me his friendship throughout the evening, overnight and this morning.
-Surely I am being unfair to him.
-But I have so much fear, Richard..."
+I am surely being unfair to him.
+But I'm so frightened, Richard..."

-− "You know that I only know him from what you tell me of him, but every time I'm more sure.
+− "You know that I only know him from what you tell me of him, but I'm more increasingly sure.
 Luke will always be your friend and I think he needs you.
 Stop fearing.
-I will not tell you, as Anne-Marie does, don’t be a beggar.
+I will not tell you, as Anne-Marie does, not to be a beggar.
 If that's what makes you happy, do it, but without fear.
 Join him in life with your head held high.
 So far you've only shown him respect and I know that you will always do it."

 − "Thank you."

 Then I was telling him that we sat together to eat at The Silversmith, but that we did not.
 And the impact that it was for me to finally hear him calling me beggar.
-Later I told him my return after two months to the Torn Hand and the tears that I cried to see them all.
+Later I told him my return after two months to the Torn Hand and the tears I cried when I saw them all.
 I was telling him the search of the tent when he interrupted to say:

 − Wait a minute Nike.
 I have to open the main door.
 And it is now a quarter to seven."

-In his absence I was considering which facts were really important because I knew that I would not have time to list him even the main ones.
-And I didn't know if there would be another chance.
+In his absence I was considering which facts were really important because I knew that I would not have time enough to list him even the main ones.
+And I didn't know whether I would have another chance.

-− "I don't know if I can today come to the bar, because I don't even know if I will continue keeping my job."
+− "I don't know whether I might come today to the bar, because I don't even know whether I will keep my job."

 –“So clear is it already for you?"